 PRINCIPAL PRACTICE AREAS

 Health Care: (Contact: Doug Deeth, Gervas Wall, Gordon Jepson) Deeth Williams Wall assists Canadian and international clients with the regulatory applications, trials, approvals and lobbying which are required to clear new technology for use in Canada.
 The firm has rapidly acquired an international reputation as a leader in the health care field.
-The firm advises Canadian clients on patent and trademark protection, packaging and labelling, regulatory compliance, marketing and distribution of medical devices, pharmaceuticals, and biotechnology products.
+The firm advises Canadian clients on patent and trade-mark protection, packaging and labelling, regulatory compliance, marketing and distribution of medical devices, pharmaceuticals, and biotechnology products.

 Marijo Coates: Marijo's expertise includes advising on commercial transactions involving IP licensing, merchandising, distribution and supply agreements.
 Marijo handles the IP portfolios of clients in Canada and abroad, including the prosecution and enforcement of the clients’ IP rights.
 The businesses range from cosmetics and food to the automotive industry, chemicals and software technology.
 Marijo is active in the CBA, IPIC, INTA, and MARQUES.
 Marijo has written and spoken on various aspects of trademark law and edited texts on Canadian trademark practice and procedure.
-She is the author of Register Your Trade-mark in Canada, published by International Self-Counsel Press.
+She is the author of Register Your Trademark in Canada, published by International Self-Counsel Press.
 She was called to the Ontario Bar in 1983 and the Nova Scotia Bar in 1986.
 She is a Registered Trademark Agent.

-Amy-Lynne Williams: Amy-Lynne Williams practises exclusively in the area of information technology law.
-A winner of a 2009 Lexpert Zenith Award, and named as Best Lawyers' "Toronto Information Technology Lawyer of the Year", for 2012 and 2014, Best Lawyers’ "Toronto Technology Law Lawyer of the Year” for 2013 and 2016, she is also listed in the Lexpert® Guide to the Leading US/Canada Cross-Border Corporate Lawyers in Canada and is a Most Frequently Recommended Technology Transaction lawyer in The Canadian Legal Lexpert® Directory.
-She is a past president of the International Technology Law Association and a past president of the Canadian IT Law Association (IT.Can) (2000–2002).
-Amy-Lynne has testified as an expert witness on outsourcing agreements and has served as an arbitrator on an international arbitration panel dealing with an IT dispute.
+Amy-Lynne Williams: Amy-Lynne practises exclusively in the area of information technology law and advises on outsourcing, electronic payments, privacy, e-commerce and Internet issues, international and domestic agreements for systems, and technology transfers.
+She is listed in The Best Lawyers in Canada, as well as Expert Guides “Best of the Best”.
+Ranked in Band 1 of Chambers and Partners Canada Guide – Information Technology Lawyers and a “leading individual” under IT in Chambers Global: The World’s Leading Lawyers for Business.
+Listed in Lexpert/American Lawyer Guide to “The Leading 500 Lawyers in Canada”; and was named as Best Lawyers' "Toronto Information Technology Lawyer of the Year", for 2012 and 2014, and “Toronto Technology Law Lawyer of the Year” for 2013 and 2016.
+She is listed in the Lexpert® Guide to the Leading US/Canada Cross-Border Corporate Lawyers in Canada and is a “Most Frequently Recommended” Technology Transaction lawyer in The Canadian Legal Lexpert® Directory.
+She is a past president of the International Technology Law Association and a past president of the Canadian IT Law Association (IT.Can).
+Amy-Lynne has testified as an expert witness on outsourcing agreements and has served as an arbitrator on an international arbitration panel.
 She was called to the Ontario Bar in 1980.